Mu2tini/frontend-test/README.md

 - We favour Typescript over Javascript but you decide
 - Use any npm dependencies (and dev-dependencies) you want.
 All dependecies you add (except Vue or React) should be motivated (dev dependecies excluded).
 Use `documentation.md` for this.
 - Please test your application.
 All tests MUST be executed by running `npm run test`
-- `npm run start` must serve the application on localhost.
+- `npm run start` MUST serve the application on localhost.
 The port it's served on should be printed out.
-- You are free to use a bootstrap tool to spin upp an application e.g. `Vue CLI` or `Create React App`.
+- You are free to use a bootstrap tool to spin upp the application e.g. `Vue CLI` or `Create React App`.
 However commits containing generated code (not authored by you) MUST have a commit message containing the word `BOOTSTRAP`.
 These commits / files should not contain your own code, they will not be assessed.
 - We will look at the git log, keep it tidy!
-- Any description about the project; motivating dependencies you added or design desitions you think is worth mentioning etc. should be placed in a file `documentation.md` in the root of the project.
+- Any description about the project; motivating dependencies you added or design decisions you think is worth mentioning etc. should be placed in a file `documentation.md` in the root of the project.
 - Make sure you merged you solution to the `master` branch.
 If you do work on other branches, that's fine - they don't need to be deleted - but we will not look at them.

 When we test the application we run: